 English Player GM Howard Staunton

-Well known veteran Paul Morphy’s disdain for this opening caused it to fall out of fashion, and it remained so for an entire century.
-A few daring explorers, such as Tarkatower, Rubinstein and Nimzovich, ventured it occasionally prior to World War II, but since then the English has become routine.
-It was adopted by Botvinik, Karpov and Kasparov in their successful World Championship matches, and Fischer’s choice of it against Spassky in 1972 was a sensation that ended his hitherto unswerving devotion to the he king’s pawn.
+Well-known veteran Paul Morphy’s disdain for this opening caused it to fall out of fashion, and it remained so for an entire century.
+A few daring explorers, such as Tarkatower, Rubinstein, and Nimzovich, ventured it occasionally prior to World War II, but since then the English has become a routine opening for many.
+It was adopted by Botvinik, Karpov, and Kasparov in their successful World Championship matches, and Fischer’s choice of it against Spassky in 1972 was a sensation that ended his hitherto unswerving devotion to the king’s pawn.

 Characteristics of The English Opening